dotnet/designs/accepted/2021/install-location-per-architecture.md

 x64 apphost looks only for x64 install location.
 Adding another architecture is very simple and will continue to work the same way.

-On Windows the native apphost (so x64 on x64, x86 on x86, ...) reads the `DOTNET_ROOT`
+On Windows the apphost for the native architecture (so x64 on x64, x86 on x86, ...)
-environment variable.
+reads the `DOTNET_ROOT` environment variable.
 And non-native x86 apphost on x64 OS reads the `DOTNET_ROOT(x86)` environment variable.
 If the inspected environment variable is set its value is used effectively overriding any other mechanism of finding the install location.

 ### Current state on Linux and macOS